 The QPs have reviewed the information, estimation methods, and the estimates and is of the opinion that the estimates are reasonable and can be utilized for this PEA.
-Although the Mineral Resources estimated in this report are used for the economic analysis, the QPs would caution that Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.

 The combined El Cubo and El Pinguico Project and the supporting facilities represent an economic opportunity for a small-scale mining operation.
 This historic district has been successfully mined for centuries, but now that the major veins have been identified and extracted, there is potential for mining smaller vein systems at a reduced rate of 750 tonnes per day that appears to have favorable economics.